 What to check in a software development company before signing a contract:

-a) Contracting the services out to the independent third-party provider from abroad
+Contracting the services out to an independent third-party provider from abroad

 - Higher flexibility.
 Since this outsourcing legal structure is the most informal one, it provides more room to implement changes in the project scope during the development process.

 - Intellectual property burden.
 Intellectual property protection is a complex set of regulations and actions that differs from one country to another.
 You have to thoroughly examine the frameworks for intellectual property protection in the country you’re going to contract to, including software ownership assignment requirements and moral rights.
-The more non-employees (from the client’s side) are involved in the software creation, the harder it would be to obtain the intellectual property protection, even if accorded to the country’s legal framework.
+The more non-employees (from the client’s side) are involved in software development, the harder it would be to get all the required intellectual property protection, even if accorded to the country’s legal framework.

 - Private data share.
-Depending on the kind of software under development, clients oftentimes share private data to the third-party vendor.
-This may include such sensitive topics as tax returns, medical records, and user personal info like addresses and private messages.
-This risk can be eliminated if all the private data stored on US-based servers and the only access third party can get to it would be a no-download one.
+Depending on the kind of software under development, clients need to share private data with a third-party vendor.
+This may include such sensitive topics as tax returns, medical records, and personal user info like addresses and private messages.
+This risk can be eliminated if all the private data is stored on US-based servers and the only access the third party can get to it would be a no-download one.

-- Higher transparency of legal arrangement and intellectual property matters.
-The secondary establishment runs in the same legal field as the contractors and it is also employs local managers and lawyers, which decreases the chances of confusion over the local legislation.
+- Higher transparency of legal arrangements and intellectual property matters.
+The secondary establishment runs in the same legal field as the contractors and it also employs local managers and lawyers, which decreases the chances of confusion over the local legislation.

 - High cost.
 Obviously, opening a secondary establishment abroad takes a lot of money — you’d have to get an office setting and build the company’s infrastructure from scratch.

-c) Signing agreement with a local subsidiary owned by the outsourcing provider
+Signing an agreement with a local subsidiary owned by the outsourcing provider

 This legal structure fully reflects the one described above with a single difference — it’s not you who maintain the subsidiary, it’s an outsourcing vendor.
 Meaning, the IT outsourcing company takes all the burden of running a secondary establishment in your country (most likely the US) so that you would operate under the same laws and regulations.
 The subsidiary under the control of the outsourcing vendor usually employs top managers, but not the production division, so the software development process will still be distant for you.